Amado Carrillo Fuentes

-Amado Carrillo Fuentes (/fuˈɛntəs/; December 17, 1956 – July 4, 1997) was a Mexican drug lord who seized control of the Juárez Cartel after assassinating his boss Rafael Aguilar Guajardo.
+Amado Carrillo Fuentes (/fuˈɛntəs/; December 17, 1954 – July 4, 1997) was a Mexican drug lord.
+He seized control of the Juárez Cartel after assassinating his boss Rafael Aguilar Guajardo.
 Amado Carrillo became known as "El Señor de Los Cielos" ("The Lord of the Skies"), because of the large fleet of jets he used to transport drugs.
 He was also known for laundering money via Colombia, to finance this fleet.

 He died in July 1997, in a Mexican hospital, after undergoing extensive plastic surgery to change his appearance.
 In his final days, Carrillo was being tracked by Mexican and U.S. authorities.

-Amado Carrillo Fuentes was assessed to be worth around $25 billion (about $40 billion by the present appraisals) at the hour of death.
+Amado Carrillo Fuentes was assessed to be worth around $25 billion at the time of death.

 Early life

 Carrillo was born to Walter Vicente Carrillo Vega and Aurora Fuentes in Guamuchilito, Navolato, Sinaloa, Mexico.
 He had eleven siblings.

 Carrillo was the nephew of Ernesto Fonseca Carrillo, also known as "Don Neto", the Guadalajara Cartel leader.
-Amado got his start in the drug business under the tutelage of his uncle Ernesto and later brought in his brothers, and eventually his son Vicente José Carrillo Leyva.
+Amado got his start in the drug business under the tutelage of his Uncle Ernesto and later brought in his brothers, and eventually his son, Vicente José Carrillo Leyva.

 Carrillo's father died in April 1986.
 Carrillo's brother, Cipriano Carrillo Fuentes, died in 1989 under mysterious circumstances.

 Career

-Initially, Carrillo was part of the Guadalajara Cartel, sent to Ojinaga, Chihuahua to oversee the cocaine shipments of his uncle, Ernesto Fonseca Carrillo ("Don Neto"), and to learn about border operations from Pablo Acosta Villarreal ("El Zorro de Ojinaga"; "The Ojinaga Fox") and Rafael Aguilar Guajardo.
+Initially, Carrillo was part of the Guadalajara Cartel, sent to Ojinaga, Chihuahua to oversee the cocaine shipments of his Uncle, Ernesto Fonseca Carrillo ("Don Neto"), and to learn about border operations from Pablo Acosta Villarreal ("El Zorro de Ojinaga"; "The Ojinaga Fox") and Rafael Aguilar Guajardo.
 Later, Carrillo worked with Pablo Escobar and the Cali Cartel smuggling drugs from Colombia to Mexico and the United States.
-He also worked with "El Chapo" (Joaquin Guzman Loera), the Arellano Felix family, and the Beltran Leyva organization.
+He also worked with "El Chapo" (Joaquín Guzmán Loera), the Arellano Félix family, and the Beltrán Leyva organization.

 During his tenure, Carrillo reportedly built a multibillion-dollar drug empire.
 It was estimated that he may have made over $25 billion in revenue over the course of his career.